ahryciw/Raith_GDSII/docs/Raith_element.rst

 :Properties: + **type** --  :matlab:`'path'` (string)
              + **data.layer** -- GDSII layer (integer); allowed values are 0--63
              + **data.uv** -- 2 × *n* matrix [*u*;\ *v*] of path vertices (µm)
-             + **data.w** -- Width of path (µm); a value of zero yields single-pixel line; a negative value is considered to be the same as zero by the Raith NanoSuite software (single-pixel line)
+             + **data.w** -- Width of path (µm); a value of zero yields single-pixel line; a negative value is considered to be the same as zero by the |RNS| software (single-pixel line)
              + **data.DF** -- Dose factor for path

 .. note::

-   The interpretation of a negative value for GDSII path WIDTH records differs between the Raith NanoSuite software and the standard GDSII specification.
+   The interpretation of a negative value for GDSII path WIDTH records differs between the |RNS| software and the standard GDSII specification.
 In the former, a negative width is considered the same as zero width (single-pixel line); in the latter, a negative value denotes an *absolute* width, that is, a fixed width which is not affected by magnification of any parent structure (:matlab:`'sref'` or :matlab:`'aref'` elements).

 .. rubric:: Example
 .. code-block:: matlab